varamdas/sas-teams-webhook/README.md

 More specific explanation of the program is included in the CODE folder that outlines how to use the program itself, the macro variables, and some ideas on how you could alter the program.
 Below is an outline of the steps you should do prior to working with the program along with additional resources that were helpful in putting this project together.

+This README, the code README, the program itself, and repository content will always be updated as things change in order to ensure this project works and the information provided about how to use it is accurate.
+If there are any issues with the code, please feel free to consult the resources included below or reach out to me directly.

 # Prerequisites

 ## Configuring Webhook for a Teams Channel